Inner Harbor, Syracuse: Chronology of development

 In October 2020, the second significant near-Inner-Harbor development was announced.
 Equitable Financial Life Insurance Co. let it be known in an application for tax breaks that it wanted to spend $74 million moving more than 700 jobs from what was formerly known as MONY Towers downtown.
 By 2023, they planned to build a 125,000-square-foot building on 6.9 acres east of Solar and north of West Court, which is effectively a continuation easterly of West Kirkpatrick.

-The Inner Harbor area is starting to look as if it will eventually follow Franklin Square's evolution as primarily an urban, near-downtown, office park, except with all new construction on vacant, formerly industrial ground, rather than re-purposing old factory buildings.